PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 #### Defining params

 In the v1 workflow builder, params could be structured or unstructured.
-And you had to use the [params schema builder](https://pipedream.com/docs/v1/workflows/steps/params/#configuring-custom-params) to add your own custom params.
+The [params schema builder](https://pipedream.com/docs/v1/workflows/steps/params/#configuring-custom-params) allowed you to add your own custom params to steps.

-In v2, you can add your own custom props without leaving the code editor.
+In v2, you can add your own custom props without leaving the code editor with `props`.

 ```javascript
 export default defineComponent({